 Black Hat Hackers are those individuals who attempt to find a computer or software security vulnerabilities and exploit them for personal gains.

 Grey Hat Hackers are the computer security expert who sometimes violates laws or ethical standards, but does not have the intention of exploiting them for personal gains.

-Ethical Hacking varies based on the system and device they are targeting.
-The following are types of ethical hacking:
+Ethical Hacking varies based on the system and devices involved.

 Web Application Hacking: A web application is an application that is accessed by users over a network such as the Internet or an intranet.
 They provide an interface between end-users and web servers through a set of web pages generated at the server end or that contain script code to be executed dynamically within the client Web browser.
 So web application hacking to the exploitation of applications via HTTP which can be done by manipulating the application via its graphical web interface, tampering the Uniform Resource Identifier (URI) or tampering HTTP elements not contained in the URI.
 Methods that can be used to hack web applications are SQL Injection attacks, Cross-Site Scripting (XSS), Cross-Site Request Forgeries (CSRF), Insecure Communications, etc.

 System Hacking: System hacking is the compromise of computer systems and software to gain access to the target computer and steal or misuse the stolen sensitive information without the owner's permission.
 This is simply the way hackers get access to individual computers on a network using different techniques.